popular-parallel-programming/quad-ropes/Readme.md

 # Quad Ropes #

 A quad rope is an immutable, four-ary tree with two-dimensional arrays at its leaves.
-They combine the ideas of a [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) and [quad trees](https://en.wikipedia.org/wiki/Quadtree).
+Quad ropes combine the ideas of a [rope](https://en.wikipedia.org/wiki/Rope_(data_structure)) and [quad trees](https://en.wikipedia.org/wiki/Quadtree).

 Two-dimensional array-like data structures are often used in declarative array programming.
 The overall idea is to allow for constant-time concatenation while retaining efficiency when compared to native 2D-arrays.
 Fast concatenation is important for immutable arrays as it allows a more complex gradual construction than a simple ```unfold```.